August 22, 2025

 Iconic ocean vistas, towering cedars, and the dramatic silhouette of Siwash Rock.
 Works for romantic portraits and energetic family sessions.

 Best time: Golden hour on the Seawall; mornings in the forest trails.
-Parking: Pay parking lots throughout the park.

 Golden light along the Seawall is unbeatable.